aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/advanced-features/mastering-pdf-open-actions-aspose-pdf-java/_index.md

 ### License Acquisition

-Unlock the full potential of Aspose.PDF by obtaining a free trial or purchasing a license:
+A free trial or a purchased license unlocks the full feature set.

-1. **Free Trial**: Visit [Aspose's Free Trial page](https://releases.aspose.com/pdf/java/) to download your evaluation copy.
+1. **Free Trial** – download from the [Aspose Free Trial page](https://releases.aspose.com/pdf/java/).
-2. **Temporary License**: Apply for a temporary license on the [temporary license page](https://purchase.aspose.com/temporary-license/).
+2. **Temporary License** – request one via the [temporary license page](https://purchase.aspose.com/temporary-license/).
-3. **Purchase**: For full access, purchase directly from [Aspose's Purchase page](https://purchase.aspose.com/buy).
+3. **Full License** – buy directly from the [Aspose Purchase page](https://purchase.aspose.com/buy).

-Once you have your license file, initialize it in your Java application:
+Initialize the license in your Java code (keep this block exactly as shown):

 ```java
 License license = new License();
 license.setLicense("path/to/your/license/file");
 ```

-## Implementation Guide
+## Implementation Guide – Step‑by‑Step

-### Loading and Modifying PDF Open Actions

-#### Overview

-This section focuses on loading a PDF document, modifying its open action to remove any predefined behavior, and saving the updated file.

-**Step 1: Load the PDF Document**
+### Step 1: Load the PDF Document

-Set up your environment to load an existing PDF file using Aspose.PDF’s `Document` class:
+First, point Aspose.PDF to the source file you want to modify.

 ```java
 import com.aspose.pdf.Document;